mkishi1221/mkishi1221.github.io/_includes/cv.md

 Joined as a language analyst focused on translation quality and team management.

 - Reviewed Japanese-English translations for accuracy and consistency.
-- Guided and coached new hires, helping them become fully independent within three months.
+- Guided and coached new hires, supporting them to become fully independent within three months.
-- Hired and managed a team of 30+ evaluators on Upwork, overseeing multilingual machine translation analysis.
+- Hired and directed a team of 30+ evaluators on Upwork, overseeing multilingual machine translation analysis.

 # mk design (September 2011 - July 2021)